 Varun Gupta studies stochastic modeling and optimization, applied probability, algorithm design and analysis, and mechanism design.
 He is particularly interested in modeling and optimization of resource allocation policies for multi-server and distributed systems (e.g., cloud infrastructure, health care, smart grids) from a queueing theoretic perspective.

-Gupta completed his undergraduate studies in computer science and engineering at the Indian Institute of Technology in Delhi where he was awarded the President's Gold Medal.
-Additionally, he holds a PhD in computer science from Carnegie Mellon University.
+Gupta holds a PhD in computer science from Carnegie Mellon University.
+He completed his undergraduate studies in computer science and engineering at the Indian Institute of Technology in Delhi where he was awarded the President's Gold Medal.

-Outside of academia Gupta has corporate experience as a research intern at Bell Laboratories, Atlacatel-Lucent and Microsoft Research Ltd. Additionally, during 2011-12 he was a post-doctoral researcher at Google Research, New York.
+Outside of academia Gupta has corporate experience as a research intern at Bell Laboratories, Alcatel-Lucent and Microsoft Research Ltd. Additionally, during 2011-12 he was a post-doctoral researcher at Google Research, New York.